pedalpete/it/readme.md

 `var $$ = require('Favor-it')()`
 NOTE: you start Favor-it as a function, so don't forget the extra params at the end.
 If you don't want to have your favorit.js file in the root path of your app, you can define a path within the function call like this
 `var $$ = require('Favor-it')(path_to_your_favorit.js)`
+You can also set the path to your favorit.js as a environment variable.

 ### Kinda like jQuery
 If you know jQuery (and even if you don't) I hope it won't take you too long to get the hang of using Favor-it.